Tatum Bell: Professional career

-Pre-Draft

-First stint with Broncos

-At the NFL Combine, he had an explosive workout including a 4.32 40 yard dash, 25 reps of 225 pounds, and a 39.5 inch vertical jump.
+Denver Broncos (first stint)

-Bell was drafted 41st overall in the 2004 NFL Draft, after attending Oklahoma State University for four years and finishing 3rd on the school's all-time career rushing yards list.
+Bell was drafted in the second round with the 41st overall pick in the 2004 NFL draft, after attending Oklahoma State University for four years and finishing 3rd on the school's all-time career rushing yards list.
 The Broncos originally acquired the pick along with cornerback Champ Bailey in a trade that sent Clinton Portis to the Washington Redskins.

 He debuted with the Denver Broncos in 2004, and led all AFC rookie running backs in rushing yards.
 In 2005 he was the second part of a dual running back system with Mike Anderson and rushed for 921 yards (gaining 5.3 yards per carry) and eight touchdowns.
 In 2006 Bell rushed for 1,025 yards and two touchdowns.

 Detroit Lions

 On March 1, 2007, Bell was traded along with George Foster and a draft pick to the Detroit Lions for Dré Bly.

-On October 12, 2007 it was revealed that Bell had asked the Lions to trade him earlier in the week, due to the re-emergence of Kevin Jones and his diminished role at tailback.
+On October 12, 2007, it was revealed that Bell had asked the Lions to trade him earlier in the week, due to the re-emergence of Kevin Jones and his diminished role at tailback.
 Bell has since told the media that he did not demand a trade, but that he simply was disappointed in his diminishing role on the team.

 On March 10, 2008, Bell re-signed with the Lions on a one-year contract.
 He stated that his goal for the 2008 NFL season was to rush for 1,300 yards and 15 touchdowns.
 However, he was released by the Lions on September 1 after the team signed running back Rudi Johnson.
-The following day Johnson accused Bell of stealing his luggage.
-Bell insisted, "it was just an honest mistake."